Do My Business Posts Help SEO?

 - You can direct traffic to specific pages on your website through your Google My Business listing.
 This will mean a boost to your website’s rankings.

-Table of Content:
+Table of Contents:

-Why is GMB Important for SEO?
+Why is GMB important for SEO?

 Google My Business is the best form of local SEO you can do for a few reasons:

 - Your Google Business posts are free to use and don’t require any complicated investments.